DizzyMelo/Personal-User-Manual/README.md

 ## How I make decisions
 * I will try to consider ups and downs of each option and try to find out which fits best
-* I value others opinios, specially from those who have previous experience on the subject.
+* I value others' opinions, specially from those who have previous experience on the subject.
 * I make my research to be well informed about the topic, but I also consider my intuition.
 ## What people misunderstand about me
 * I love sharing things I find interesting.
 I am not trying to look like the smart guy in the room.